 She and her husband David have now returned to Ireland where they live on the Wexford Coast where she blogs and continues to write books.

-Next week 1987 Part One.
-We hope you will tune in.. as always we love to hear from you.. thanks William and Sally.
+Next week 2005 Part Two – We hope you will tune in.. as always we love to hear from you.. thanks William and Sally.